Leyland Retriever

 The Leyland Retriever was a 6x4 truck produced by Leyland Motors for the British Army between 1939 and 1945.
 It had a 6-litre, 4 cylinder overhead camshaft petrol engine.
 General Montgomery used one as his caravan during the Second World War.
-This is now on display at now the Imperial War Museum Duxford.
+This is now on display at the Imperial War Museum Duxford.

 In 1940, Leyland developed the Leyland Beaver-Eel armoured truck by mounting an armoured body on the Leyland Retriever.